Chungzter/CommiZard/CONTRIBUTING.md

 this session formats the codebase, runs the `ruff check` and `mypy` linters, and unit tests.

 You can run these steps individually with their respective sessions, and more!

+- If you encounter linter problems, you can use the fix argument with the check:
+    ```bash
+    nox -s check -- fix
+    ```
+This tries to fix the errors ruff recognizes as 'safe to fix'.

 - For example, you can run the e2e tests with `nox -s e2e_test`, or get code coverage reports with `nox -s test -- cov`.
 Use `nox -l` for a full list of